Vincent-Zag/Projects/README.md

 a small demo of a quiz databse and the CRUD operations within them.

+# SimpleStore - Page

+a small demo that utilizes javascript in html pages with css to stlye and bootstrap

 # Data Analysis Notebooks

 A small notebook that completes and extends a dataset about Fifa Players